- Pepto Bismol is an antacid and stomach soother popular among humans.

 If your dog exhibits shortness of breath or starts acting “off,” get to an emergency vet clinic immediately and let them know any prescription drugs he’s on, including the Pepto.
 They can check for gastric bleeding or other rare complications.

 If your dog consumes too much Pepto Bismol, it necessitates a veterinary emergency.
 In high enough quantities, the compounds in this medication can poison a dog and may even be life-threatening.
 Signs of overdose include:

 - Diarrhea or bloody stool

 Toxic ingestion emergencies: If your dog has overdosed, call or visit your local veterinarian or emergency veterinary hospital immediately.

-Alternative Solutions for Dog Stomach Issues
+Alternative to Pepto Bismol for Dog Stomach Issues

 There are a few other at-home remedies for tummy troubles you can try with your dog.
 Before trying a new medication, be sure to always consult with your veterinarian.

 - Imodium (loperamide) is an over-the-counter medication that can help with diarrhea.
 The Imodium dosage for dogs is 2 milligrams per 40 pounds of body weight, 2-3 times per day for the tablet form.
 Be sure to consult with your veterinarian first to verify that it’s safe to give your dog Imodium based on his or her medical history.